 Central Garden & Pet Company is a leading innovator, marketer and producer of quality branded products.
 We are one of the largest suppliers in the pet and lawn and garden supplies industries in the United States.
 The total pet industry is estimated to be approximately \$31 billion in annual retail sales.
 We estimate the annual retail sales of the pet supplies and ultra-premium pet food markets in the categories in which we participate to be approximately \$15 billion.
 As of 2009, the total lawn and garden industry in the United States is estimated to be approximately \$24 billion in annual retail sales.
-We estimate the annual retail sales of the lawn and garden supplies markets in the categories in which we participate to be approximate the annual retail sales of the lawn and garden supplies markets in the categories in which we participate to be approximately \$6.2 billion.
+We estimate the annual retail sales of the lawn and garden supplies markets in the categories in which we participate to be approximately \$6.2 billion.